-Our academic team is not just filled with talent and passion to teach troubled teenagers.
-They are filled with the Spirit of God, and this is their calling.
-From our principal to our teachers and teachers’ aids, our academic team helps teens from all walks and challenges of life come to appreciate and enjoy learning.
-Our fully-accredited junior and senior high school provides your troubled teen with the classes he/she needs to successfully graduate high school.
-In addition, our faculty is committed to helping your teen improve an underachieved Grade Point Average (GPA) without compromising his/her educational integrity.
-With a 5 to 1 student to staff ratio, your teen receives individualized attention and a quality education from educators who really care about their future.
+Our academic team members are not only filled with the talent and passion to teach troubled teenagers.
+They are also filled with the Spirit of God, and this is their calling.
+From our principal to our teachers and teacher’s aides, our academic team helps teens from all walks and challenges of life come to appreciate and enjoy learning.
+Our fully-accredited junior and senior high school provides your troubled teen with the classes he or she needs to successfully graduate high school.
+In addition, our faculty is committed to helping your teen improve an underachieved Grade Point Average (GPA) without compromising his or her educational integrity.
+With a 5:1 student to staff ratio, your teen receives individualized attention and a quality education from educators who really care about his or her future.

 Steve holds a Master of Education degree from Michigan State University and a Bachelor degree in Education from Western Michigan University.
 Steve has also earned 23 credits beyond his Masters at The University of Idaho in order to gain certification in Administration and Supervision.
 He is a member of the National Association of Secondary School Principals, and the Georgia Association of Educational Leaders.